zhang-de-re/Conferences/SEAC2023-handout.md

 # Could AI be Medical Surrogates?
 ## Presentation at SEAC 2023 Conference

 Alexander Zhang
-Department of Philosophy and Albert Gnaegi Center for Healthcare Ethics Saint Louis University
+Department of Philosophy and Albert Gnaegi Center for Healthcare Ethics
+Saint Louis University
 Email: <alexander.h.zhang@slu.edu>

 ### Outline

-1. The standard case of medical surrogacy
+1. A standard case of medical surrogacy
 2. The received view of surrogate decision making
 3. The hypothetical case of AI surrogate decision making
 4. The problem for the received view